The Extras That Make a “Complete Meal”:

 - It contains lauric acid, a compound also found in breast milk, which acts to boost the efficiency of the immune system and protect against disease.

-- Coconut oil has antibacterial, antifungal and antiseptic properties and will help a dog’s skin, coat and joints from the inside.
+- Coconut oil has anti-bacterial, anti-fungal and anti-septic properties and will help a cat’s skin, coat and joints from the inside.

-You may sometimes see small white chunks in the patties, this is the coconut oil, as it solidifies when below 230.
+You may sometimes see small white chunks in the patties – this is the coconut oil, as it solidifies when below 23°C.

 Australian Hemp Oil:

-Hemp seed oil has the best balance of Essential Fatty Acids (EFA’s) in particular Omega 3 & 6 which are vital for the building and renewing cells and maintaining healthy skin, coat, heart and joints.
-Hemp seed oil also contains Gamma Linolenic Acid (GLA) required for optimum health as well as easily digestible proteins and minerals.
+Hemp seed oil has the best balance of Essential Fatty Acids (EFA’s), in particular Omega 3 & 6, which are vital for the building and renewing of cells and maintaining healthy skin, coat, heart and joints.
+Hemp seed oil also contains Gamma Linolenic Acid (GLA), required for optimum health, as well as easily digestible proteins and minerals.

 - Taurine is found in muscle meat and is most highly concentrated in the heart and liver.